-- Always take the dose as prescribed.
-Do not change the dose without talking to your doctor first.
+- Always take enzymes as prescribed.
+Do not change the dose without talking to your doctor or dietitian first.

 - Pancreatic cancer and its treatment can have a significant impact on eating and nutrition.

-- The impact of surgery and other treatments on what you can eat and drink will vary from person to person.
+- The effect of surgery and other treatments on what you can eat and drink will vary from person to person.

-- Common nutrition related problems include poor appetite, feeling full quickly, nausea and vomiting, changes in taste, altered bowel patterns and poor PEI. digestion and absorption of food.
-These factors can contribute to significant unintentional weight loss.
+- Common nutrition-related problems include poor appetite, feeling full quickly, nausea and vomiting, changes in taste, altered bowel patterns, and poor digestion and absorption of food.
+These factors can contribute to significant weight loss.

 - It is important to eat a nourishing diet with regular meals and snacks.
-Often a diet high in energy and protein is required to prevent or minimise weight loss.
+Often a diet high in energy and protein is needed to prevent or limit weight loss.

 - Dietitians are experts in nutrition who can give you advice on eating problems.
-They are found in most public and private hospitals.
+They are found in all public and most private hospitals.

 - Vomiting can be prevented or relieved with anti-nausea medicines.
 Once vomiting stops, gradually return to your normal diet.